EmberMotion Privacy Policy

 4. The information we don't collect

 It's worth being explicit about what doesn't leave your phone, doesn't get stored, or doesn't ever get associated with you.
-These aren't promises we intend to keep — they're how the system is built.
+These aren't just promises we intend to keep — they're how the system is built.

 - Your video.
 When you record an assessment, the camera feed is processed entirely on your device.
 The video itself is never uploaded, never copied, never sent anywhere outside your phone.